rcgsheffield/sheffield_hpc/stanagepilot/software/parallel/impi.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A simple test of these modules can be performed by running the built in performance benchmark tests supplied by Intel.
-An example of this using 2 cores is given below:
+An example of this using 2 cores on one node is given below:

 .. code-block:: bash